biologyscience/alpha-coders/README.md

 <p align="center"> <img src="https://alpha-coders.js.org/svg/Alpha%20Coders.svg" alt="Cover" height="200px" width="600px"> </p>

 # About
-A complete package used to interact with the [Wallpaper Abyss / The Alpha Coders API](https://api.alphacoders.com/api/instructions) to get wallpapers, wallpaper count, collections, and much more !
+A complete package used to interact with the [Wallpaper Abyss / The Alpha Coders API](https://api.alphacoders.com/api/instructions) to get wallpapers, wallpaper count, and much more !

 You will need an API key which can obtained from [The Alpha Coders API](https://api.alphacoders.com/api/instructions) to use this package.